n4bb12/verdaccio-github-oauth-ui/README.md

 n4bb12
 ```

-If you see your GitHub username, you are ready to start publishing packages.
+If you see your GitHub username, you are ready to start installing and publishing packages.

 ## Logout